alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - Rework Lore skills and remove their distinction (❌)
     - possibly create riftlands skill
 - Add rules for aiding others in skill tests (✅)
+- remove all references to passive skills (❌)
+- make sure links to all skills are there in the text (❌)

 #### Classes